absorensen/numbers_go_brrrr/m4_real_time_systems/s3_architecture_and_design.md

 try out various implementations while keeping the functionality the same.
 This only really works if we mitigate the side effects of each component.
 Mitigating statelessness, and certainly shared state, is also greatly helped by formulating your code as components.
-If you really wanted to keep statelessness to the absolute minimum, you could keep the state necessary to for each component to run it outside of the component and give it as an argument to each function call.
+If you really wanted to keep statelessness to the absolute minimum, you could keep the state necessary for each component to run outside of the component and give it as an argument to each function call.
 In my opinion, stress on opinion, this would be, in most cases, an example of a dogmatic adherence to a principle.
 Just keep the necessary state inside the components.
 Still as little as possible, though.

 [Data-oriented design][1] and branchless programming are important enough concepts that they have gotten their own section which is the very next one.
-It basically boils down to this, instead of having an array of particles, let's have a particle system which has arrays of each component in those particles, as it has to manipulate all the particles anyway.
+It basically boils down to this: instead of having an array of particles, let's have a particle system which has arrays of each component in those particles, as it has to manipulate all the particles anyway.
 Formulating your system as components is a good way to get started with this as you can implement this new way of thinking about data under the hood without any changes in the interface.
 This